Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] When it is allocated and associated with a stopped instance.
 - [x] Costs are incurred regardless of whether the ElP is associated with a running instance.

-### lAM provides several policy templates you can use to automatically assign permissions to the groups you create.
+### IAM provides several policy templates you can use to automatically assign permissions to the groups you create.
 The __ policy template gives the Admins group permission to access all accountresources, except your AWS account information

 - [ ] Read Only Access
 - [ ] Power User Access